yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 What does it take to deliver web sites in the highest performing way possible?
-What would it take for us to say that given certain bandwidth, latency and CPU constraints, a web site was delivered to the user in the best possible speed?
+What would it take for us to say that given certain bandwidth, latency and CPU constraints, a web site was delivered to the user at the best possible speed?

-This is a question that I’ve spent a lot of time on in the last few years, thinking about what ideal performance would take both on the browser side as well as on the server/content side.
+This is a question I’ve spent a lot of time on in the last few years, thinking about what ideal performance would take, on the browser side as well as on the server/content side.

 Ideal performance would require many different conditions in order to
 happen:

 * Early delivery - Content delivery needs to start as soon as possible.
-* Priorities - Critical content is delivered before less-critical one.
+* Priorities - Critical content is delivered before less-critical.
-* Full bandwidth pipe - The network bandwidth must be 100% used at all times until no content delivery is required.
+* Full bandwidth pipe - The network bandwidth must be fully used at all times until no content delivery is required.
-* Full CPU utilization - The CPU and the browser’s main thread should be 100% used, as long as processing is required to transform the delivered content into pixels on the screen, application behavior, and application logic.
+* Full CPU use - The CPU and the browser’s main thread should be fully used, as long as processing is required to transform the delivered content into pixels on the screen, application behavior, and application logic.
 * No CPU Blocking - At the same time, the browser’s main thread should not be blocked by long execution tasks at any point in the loading process, in order to remain responsive to user input.
-* Minimal Content - No unneeded content should be sent to the user and required content should be highly compressed.
+* Minimal Content - No unnecessary content should be sent to the user and required content should be highly compressed.
-* Contention avoidance - Bandwidth and CPU contention should be avoided between low priority content and high priority one, as well as between same priority resources which need to be processed in their entirety.
+* Contention avoidance - Bandwidth and CPU contention should be avoided between low priority content and high priority, as well as between same priority resources which need to be processed in their entirety.
-* Minimize latency impact - Use a CDN and improve content caching at the client.
+* Minimize latency impact - Use a Content Delivery Netwotk (CDN) and improve content caching at the client.
 * Control - Make sure that content and in particular third party content does not get in the way of your user's experience.